Insights into the structure and kinematics of a Milky Way-like galaxy: Correlation between kinematics and large-scale structures

-Our analysis suggests that the position and strength of spiral arms strongly correlates with distinct velocity gradients in radial and tangential velocities.
-We also find that the strongest gaseous spiral arms, characterised by strongly converging gas, are mostly found in the inner galaxy, where the velocity changes are sharper, and partly driven (and sustained) by the bar.
+Our analysis suggests that the position and strength of the spiral arms strongly correlate with distinct velocity gradients in radial and tangential velocities.
+We also find that the strongest gaseous spiral arms, characterised by strongly converging gas, are mostly found in the inner galaxy, where the velocity changes are sharper.
+These velocity gradients occur predominantly in the inner disc, within/around the bar corotation radius ($R_{\rm CR}\simeq 6.1$ kpc for this model; see the resonance analysis in \citet{DuranCamacho2024}), where the bar-driven non-axisymmetric streaming field is expected to be strongest.
 These results align with the findings of \citet{Urquhart2014}, who highlight the prominence of the Sagittarius arm as a major gaseous feature in the Milky Way, based on observations of young massive stars from the Red MSX Source (RMS) survey.
 It remains to be seen, however, how persistent these velocity patterns are throughout time, which we explore in the following section.